nluo/horse-races/README.md

 This will start the webpack dev server on http://localhost:8080

+## Backend project structures

+### Service/retrieveData

+Service to talk to 3rd Party API to retrieve the latest horse races and return a list of 5 races sorted by expired time, done in functional style without side effects

-## Frontend project oranisation
+## Frontend project structures

 ### Components/Views

 All components under this folder are stateless components that take props and renders HTML.
-I like using staeless component whenever I could as they follow Functional programming concept, i.e. takes some properties from Props and then return HTML, without mutating any objects/properties/states.
+I like using stateless component whenever I could as they follow Functional programming concept, i.e. takes some properties from Props and then return HTML, without mutating any objects/properties/states.
 They could be easily reused and easier for unit test.

 ### Components/Containers
 These are the components that talks to/subscribe to the the store and gets new states from store and then render the stateless components.
-The components that need to manage lifecycle are written in ES6 class, the others don't are written in stateless components.
+The components that need to manage life-cycle are written in ES6 class, the others don't are written in stateless components.

 ### Components/Layouts
 Stateless components that define the application layout and navigation